eraybasar/pesdk-docs/_guides/html5/v5/introduction/customization/theme.md

           fontFamily: '',
           format: 'ttf',
           provider: 'file',
-          skipLoading: false // Most users load font while initialising their app, In that case, you can choose to skip loading it again
+          // Most users load font while initialising their app,
+          // In that case, you can choose to skip loading it again
+          skipLoading: false
         }
       }
     }